-Paragraphs 33 to 33(k)
+Paragraph 33 to 33(k)

-- The proposed school has a complaints policy which is available to parents on the school's website. - The policy sets out the procedures the school will follow if it receives a complaint.
+- The proposed school has a complaints policy, which is available to parents on its website. - The policy sets out the procedures the school will follow if it receives a complaint.
 It identifies the formal and informal processes.
-All stages of the complaint process have appropriate timescales. - Information for parents about their next steps if they dissatisfied with the outcome of a complaint are included within the policy.
-This includes where they can make representation to an independent panel and that they can be accompanied by another person if required. - The standards in this part are likely to be met if the proposed school opens.
+All stages of the complaints process include appropriate timescales. - Information for parents about the next steps they can pursue if they are dissatisfied with the outcome of a complaint are included within the policy.
+This includes information about where they can make representation to an independent panel and that they can be accompanied by another person if required. - The standards in this part are likely to be met if the proposed school opens.